The Body, The Self

 Each year, a portion of the population is born with biological characteristics—sex chromosomes, gonads, genitalia, hormones, or a combination—that don’t fit textbook definitions of male or female.
 Most differences present at birth.
 A minority are accompanied by significant, even life-threatening, medical concerns.
 Others pose little or no danger.
 In many cases, the physical and psychological risks are uncertain.

 Since the 1990s, when patient advocacy groups gained a national platform, debates have churned about which differences indicate pathology and which represent a spectrum of human sex characteristics that deserve acceptance.
 Such questions have fueled disagreement over whether to refer to atypical sex characteristics as “disorders of sex development,” or DSDs, as they’ve been classified by the medical profession since 2006; as “differences of” or “diverse” sex development to avoid pathologizing language; as intersex traits or variations in sex characteristics; or to abandon umbrella categories and use only the names of specific conditions.

 It isn’t clear how common DSDs are, in part because they encompass some forty to sixty conditions with an even greater number of causes.
-Estimates of incidence range from more than 1 in 100 to less than 1 in 5,000 births, suggesting a prevalence between 66,000 and 3.3 million people in the United States.
-For comparison, Down syndrome occurs in 1 in 800 births.

 The relative rarity of cases, combined with anemic material in medical school curricula and significant research gaps, leaves many physicians, surgeons, mental health specialists, and others struggling to understand how best to care for these underserved people.
 Throw in conflicting pressures from professional, patient advocacy, and human rights groups, and the waters grow ever muddier.